GCC 6.1.1 "Verilator internal fault" when trying to run on any file

 I added -fno-delete-null-pointer-checks to the configure script.
 If you could try the git version from scratch it would be appreciated.

 The internals require this because a dynamic cast takes in NULL.
 It's a case where the standard is badly written, and to change would be a fairly major overhaul.
 The Verilator output code however was cleaned of this.

-#12 Updated by Jannis Harder 11 months ago
+#12 Updated by Jannis Harder about 1 year ago